September

 "There's not a good protocol for relapsed rhabdo, because there's not enough research," she said.
 "That's when it hit me.
 There's a problem here.
 There's not enough research to save my child because there's not enough money for research."

-Campbell takes a selfie with members of the MSU baseball team in Starkville August 2015 during Campbell Dale #HailState Day.
+Campbell takes a selfie with members of the Mississippi State baseball team in Starkville in August 2015 during Campbell Dale #HailState Day.

-Campbell's doctors at the Children's Cancer Center referred him to St. Jude Children's Research Hospital in Memphis for a clinical trial that was not available there.
+Campbell's doctors at the Children's Cancer Center referred him to St. Jude Children's Research Hospital in Memphis for a clinical trial that was not available locally.

 "At St. Jude, they told me, 'Had you come here first, we would have done the same treatment,'" she said.
 "That gave me a peace we'd done everything we could."